drkoster/OnionCaramelised/README.md

 ## How to install the Miyoo firmware update
-1. Place this file in the root directory of the SDCard.
+1. Place the file 'files/MiyooFirmware/miyoo283_fw.img' in the root directory of the SDCard.
 The SDCard must be FAT32 formatted.
 2. Poweroff your Miyoo
 3. Connect a charging cable
 4. Press the power button to power on.
 A rocket icon will show on screen.